histeward/starc_example/README.md

 This document is just a simple example of fetching data from an api, explore it, check for necessary anomalies like missing values or outliers, then dumping it to a CSV file and loading it in a Bigquery data-warehouse.
-On an enterprise level if there are a lot of requirements it can take up weeks to build a full pipeline.

 ### Project requirements
 ```md